jp43/DockBox/README.md

 1. First, make sure that you have the NumPy and pandas modules.
 If not, get them from http://numpy.scipy.org/, http://pandas.pydata.org.
 Compile/install them.

 2. Make sure AmberTools is installed and that standard executables (e.g., sander, tleap,...)  are accessible through your PATH variable.
-For pharmamatrix users, see section *prerequisites*.
+For pharmamatrix users, see section **prerequisites**.

 3. From the main MOBPred distribution directory run this command (plus any extra flags, e.g., --prefix or --user to specify the installation directory):

         python setup.py install

-After installation, make sure that the bin folder within your installation directory is included to your PATH.
-It contains the executables *prepvs*, *rundock* and *runanlz* that are used for virtual screening preparation, docking and docking analysis, respectively.
+After installation, make sure that the bin folder within your installation directory is accessible via your PATH variable.
+It contains the executables **prepvs**, **rundock** and **runanlz** that are used for virtual screening preparation, docking and docking analysis, respectively.

 Commands
 ========

-After including to your PATH the bin folder from your installation, you can use the following commands from any location:
+After adding the bin folder of your installation directory to your PATH variable, the following commands can run from any directory:

 prepvs